 It’s probably true that most people tend to pass through Luxembourg or arrive by air at the airport and stay for a night before moving on.
 This is a pity because the city of Luxembourg itself sits on top of a cliff and commands a fantastic view.
 Many of the historic buildings in the city are World Heritage listed and should not be missed.
 Although the city itself is a busy place, most Luxembourgian residents live in the surrounding countryside, which is very attractive.
 Luxembourg has had an interesting history sandwiched as it is between France, Belgium and Germany.
 The country is the second smallest in the E.U. but has a remarkably high standard of living, which also translates into high prices for practically everything.

 Don’t forget the old city of Echternach with the basilica of the Abbey of Echternach, where Luxembourg’s most famous saint is buried.

-Will I need a Luxembourg ETIAS visa waiver?
+Will I need an ETIAS to visit Luxembourg?

 At present all we know is that your status won’t change if you are either a E.U. or Schengen citizen or a passport holder that has already needed a Schengen Visa arranged in advance up to now.
 It seems unlikely that anyone in these two groups of people will not be affected by ETIAS.
 The people who will be affected are those who travel with passports issued by countries such as Canada, the U.S., some Latin American countries like Chile and Argentina.
 These people as well as many more across the globe will definitely need to apply in advance in the near future.
 It will apparently only cost €7 to submit the online ETIAS application, but it will last for 3 years after being issued.
 Find out if you may need an ETIAS or Schengen visa.